 The proposed changes will also be enforced by a new Ombudsman, which will ensure disputes are settled quickly, without the need to get courts involved.
 Other measures on the horizon may give tenants more power to challenge unjustified rent increases and allow landlords to get possession of their properties back from antisocial dwellers efficiently.

 Buy-to-let landlords will also be required to upgrade their properties to meet new EPC minimums.
-New regulations may require all properties let for new tenancies to have an EPC rating of at least C by 2025, extending to all tenancies by 2028.
+New regulations may require all properties let for new and existing tenancies to have an EPC rating of at least C by 2028.
 For commercial landlords, new EPC rules will come into play from as early as 2023.

 13. Do buy-to-let landlords need insurance?